Like this post? Help us by sharing it!

 Ninja 忍者 (known as “shinobi”忍び in Japan) were essentially ye olde equivalent of secret agents, whose role involved espionage, sabotage, infiltration and assassination.
 Where the samurai adhered obdurately to their principles, the ninja were a very different story, using covert means to achieve their ends.
 Just like the samurai, they were employed by powerful clans to do their dirty work.

 Not much about them is known for certain, but what we do know is that the modern-day image of a ninja is a far cry from the historical reality – as Kotaku explains in this interesting blog post.
-Rather, our current conception of the ninja has been reinforced over time – not only by western movies like American Ninja, but also by Japanese media and folklore.
+Our current conception of the ninja has been reinforced over time – not only by western movies like American Ninja, but also by Japanese media and folklore.

 What did they look like?

 All this sounds exciting, but as Matt Alt points out in his book Ninja Attack: True Tales of Assassins, Samurai and Outlaws, being a ninja was probably much more about gathering information than assassinating people in the dead of night.
-Most often, ninja would be dressed inconspicuously – as farmers or priests for example – so that they could act as scouts and observe the doings of the enemy without being rumbled.
+Most often, ninja would be dressed inconspicuously – as farmers or priests for example – so that they could act as scouts and observe the enemy without being rumbled.
 Come to think of it, the idea of some guy running about the place dressed in black does seem kind of conspicuous…

 We have the painter Hokusai to thank for the first ever image of the ninja dressed all in black, which may have been based on the garb of stage hands in the Japanese theatre – who wore dark colours so as not to be seen on set.